PoisotLab/ms_metaweb_transfer/manuscript.md

 [@Cameron2019UneGlo] highlight that ecological networks are currently studied in a biased subset of space and bioclimates, which impedes our ability to generalize any local understanding of network structure.
-Meaning that although the framework to address local incompleteness exists there are still regions for which we currently have no feasible means to predict interactions due to a lack of *local* data.
+Meaning that although the framework to address *incompleteness* within a network exists there are still regions for which we currently have no feasible means to predict interactions due to a *lack* of local interaction data.
 Having a general solution for the issue of metaweb inference [@Morales-Castilla2015InfBioa] that, despite situations where minimal knowledge about interactions within a species pool is known, can produce a plausible metaweb could be the catalyst for significant breakthroughs in our ability to start thinking about species interactions networks over large spatial scales.

 Here, we present a general method for the transfer learning of network representations, relying on the similarities of species in a biologically